davidtadams/advent-of-code/README.md

 ### Spoiler Alert

-This contains not only the code, but also the answer values.
-Proceed with caution if you don't want the answers.
+This contains the answers, proceed with caution if that's not what you are looking for.

 ### Past years